treasurewild/Witter/README.md

 ## How to run the program

-I have tried to create an online version using Netlify and Render, but have been defeated for now.

 To run the program as it is needs you to open 2 terminals, one in the frontend folder and one in the backend.

 Back end: `npm run start-win` or `npm start` depending on whether you are on Windows or Mac.

 Front end: `npm start` This will open automatically in your web browser.

-The app uses an online database at MongoDB Atlas, so there's no need to set up anything else.
-It uses separate databases for development and testing.
+You will need to setup environment variables, listening on PORT 4000 and with access to a Mongo Database either locally or online.

 You can register yourself if you'd like to post, but be aware that while passwords are encrypted, emails are sent as plaintext.
-If you'd prefer to use an existing user you can use the following details: Email: `docbrown@21gigawatts.com`, Password: `greatscott!`
+If you'd prefer to use an existing user you can use the following details in the deployed version: Email: `docbrown@21gigawatts.com`, Password: `greatscott!`

 ## Reflections

 Despite the limited functionality of this app at present, the process of development was much more complex than on previous challenges.
 I found it hard to stay focussed on achieving small increments towards each user story, and despite making a thorough plan for the structure of my program it was tricky to stick to it.
 I found testing some parts of a program difficult and need to learn more about this.
 I also need to take more time over making components work in the way I want them to from the start.
 In this case a lack of experience or confidence led to me moving on from some tasks once the basic functionality worked, because I struggled to implement slightly different flows to the UI, and it was difficult to estimate the time it might take to improve them.
 This stored up a problem for later when different parts of the code function in slightly different ways, and altering the functionality at this stage becomes fraught with minor problems.
 I feel like if I started the project from the beginning I would have a better idea of hwo this would work in the future, but it will also be a useful exercise to clean up my existing code without creating new problems.

-### Standard Acceptance Criteria
+The original version of the project is at commit `ace2094`, and used different routes for login, register and allWits.
+Since then I have added features and changed some of the functionality so that it is a single-page application.
+There is still some work to do to make it more functional on smaller screens, but I'm pleased with what I've been able to add.
+It also showed me that I've learned a lot about React in the meantime, as I was able to add these features relatively easily.
+It also involved new features on teh backend, such as pushing to a nested array in the Wit schema, and populating nested references.

+### User Stories
+The App needed to meet the following criteria:

 ```
 As a trainee software engineer
 So that I can let people know what I am doing